Identifying Your Key Strengths

-Personality Traits - Are you confident, a natural leader, or compassionate?
+Personality Traits - Are you confident, a natural leader, compassionate?

 Problem Solving – Are you good at evaluating and working around difficult problems?

 Physical Traits –Are you dexterous or strong.
-Having certain physical traits can be needed for certain jobs.
+Having certain physical traits are needed for certain jobs.

 Technical Skills – Have you been trained to have specific technical abilities or have the ability to use certain machinery or tools?